uggla/rock_run/README.md

 is sufficiently advanced, binaries and a playable online version will be released.

-Please note that the code in this project may not be as clean or optimized as it could be.
-I am currently learning Bevy, and my primary focus has been on making progress in the development of the game rather than perfecting the code.
-This project is a hobby for me, and while I strive to improve and learn best practices, my main goal is to create and enjoy the process.
+Please note that the code in this project is far from clean or optimized.
+I am currently learning Bevy, and I've primarily focused on progressing the development of the game rather than on the quality of the code.
+Additionally, there isn't a predefined plan for this project, which is growing organically as it evolves.
+This lack of structure also contributes to the code's messiness.
+This project is mainly a hobby for me, and while I strive to improve my skills and adopt best practices, my main goal is to create and enjoy the process, even if the code suffers as a result.

 Additionally, this game is being created for my daughter to help her with reading and calculating.
 It's important for me to complete the game before